uddavdhakal190/BookView/README.md

-This is a android mobile book app based on kotlin language.
+This is an android mobile book app based on kotlin language.
 The API is used as https://developers.google.com/books/